All right, News Roundup Information Overload Hour this Friday.

 Well, I mean, they got a little bounce after the election.

-I mean, that that happens.
+I mean, that happens.

-And and usually after elections, people need a little bit of a break, and then but believe me, they're back in droves now.
+And usually after elections, people need a little bit of a break.

 I just wouldn't survive.

-I mean, it's been what um you know what?
+I mean, it's been what?

-If somebody told me this, Linda, you're gonna get a kick out of this.
+You're going to get a kick out of this.

-Next year I might be the longest serving prime time cable news host in cable news history.
+Next year, I might be the longest-serving prime time cable news host in cable news history.

-I'm like, oh gee, there's something to celebrate.
+I'm like, oh, gee, there's something to celebrate.

-It's just means I'm getting old, man.
+That just means I'm getting old, man.

-I'm like, oh jeez.
+I'm like, oh, geez.

-Now you use chamony, you look younger than ever.
+You look younger than ever.

 Right?